Variations of the TNG Desktop Monitor

 The basic color is now silver, while the lateral monitor add-ons as well as the spire are now somewhat darker silvery or gray.
 The wide line on the rear is black again, and the power pack exhibits two black lines as well, just like the regular monitors of the fifth season.

 This was the last appearance of the TNG monitor in the series.
 The whole production staff including all sets, props and costumes was directly transferred to Star Trek Voyager.
-This is the reason why we rather find TNG re-uses in Voyager than in DS9 where a lot had to be created from scratch while TNG was still running.
+This is the reason why we find TNG re-uses in Voyager, rather than in DS9 where a lot had to be created from scratch while TNG was still running.

-It is no surprise that the TNG monitor soon appeared in Voyager.
+It is no surprise that the TNG monitor soon appeared on Voyager.